Ida Bieler

-Ida Bieler (born 1950 in Virginia) is an American violinist and professor of Violin.
+Ida Bieler (born 1950 in Roanoke, Virginia) is an American violinist and professor of Violin.

 Biography

 Bieler studied under Ruggiero Ricci at the North Carolina School of the Arts, Oscar Shumsky at the Juilliard School of Music in New York, Max Rostal in Cologne and Nathan Milstein in London.
 From 1982 to 1988 she was concertmaster of the Gürzenich Orchestra of Cologne.

 Bieler has been a member of the Melos Quartet.
 In 2001 she helped create the Xyrion Trio with Maria Kliegel and Nina Tichman and in 2003 the Heine Quartet.
 Since 1993 she has been Professor at the Robert Schumann University of Düsseldorf, where she leads the master class for violin.
 (As of 2015 she is no longer with the Xyrion Trio.)

-Her husband is Hungarian pianist and conductor György Fischer.
+Her husband was Hungarian pianist and conductor György Fischer.

 In 2015 she became the artistic director of University of North Carolina School of the Arts' Chrysalis Chamber Music Institute.